 - Maintenance of the Common Travel Area;

 - Our continued commitment to our place at the heart of Europe and a context that enables the bilateral relationship between Ireland and the UK to develop positively into the future.

-On the Trade and Cooperation Agreement specifically:
+The EU-UK Trade and Cooperation Agreement specifically: